Class 10 English Chapter 3 The Midnight Visitor

 Moral of the Story:

-• Intelligence and composure are far more effective than brute force or physical threats.
+• Being smart and staying calm is way more effective than using force or making physical threats.

 • Quick thinking can turn the tables in any situation, no matter how unfavorable it seems.